 I’ve never had to advertise, cold call or network for new clients, all of whom have either found AdJuice in search engines or been referred.
 Clients have mostly been based in Surrey, Berkshire, Hampshire and London but have also come from as far afield as Dubai and Thailand.
 SEO is a fast-changing subject which provides endless interest, challenge and is never more rewarding than when I receive reviews like these.

 I like being active and train regularly in a superb gym near me.
 I also enjoy windsurfing, water-skiing, wake boarding, sailing, swimming, 5 km Parkruns, cycling, gardening, photography and travelling.

-I love watching the big sporting events, especially rugby and loved watching the 2016 Olympics.
-At 15, I won Essex County 1500 metres track championships twice by big margins and represented my home town Chelmsford at athletics, cross-country, rugby and swimming.
-I hadn’t run competitively (or hardly run at all!) as an adult until encouraged recently by one of my sisters to give 5 km Parkruns a try after she broke the British 5 mile road race record for her age category a few years ago.
+I love watching the big sporting events, especially rugby and athletics.
+At 15, I won Essex County 1500 metres (PB: 4:16.4) track championships twice by big margins and represented my home town Chelmsford at athletics, cross-country, rugby and swimming.
+I hadn’t run competitively (or hardly run at all!) as an adult until encouraged by one of my sisters to give 5 km Parkruns a try after she broke the British 5 mile road race record for her age category a few years ago.
 In 2015, I quickly got my 5 km Parkrun time down to 21:04 mins, reduced it further to 19:34 mins in the gym and finished 11th overall in a couple of Parkruns before having to give it a break due to repeated injuries.
 I hope to resume the Parkruns soon!

 Or contact me directly.